Sage-Bionetworks/schematic/api/README.md

 For the patient manifest, "Family History" column only accepts a list.
 The details of the validation rules (based on the example data model) could be found [here](https://github.com/Sage-Bionetworks/schematic/blob/develop/tests/data/example.model.csv)

 After execution, you should be able to see your manifest.csv get uploaded to your test folder on Synapse.
-The execution should respond the synapse ID of your submitted manifest.
+The execution should return the synapse ID of your submitted manifest.